dejvokep/safe-net/README.md

 including [Floodgate](https://github.com/GeyserMC/Floodgate/)), which other plugins do not.
 Logs everything to the console for easy verification and control over connection flow.

-The plugin has been downloaded 13K+ times, and (on average) is active on 300+ networks managing over 1500 backend servers.
+The plugin has been downloaded 14K+ times, and (on average) is active on 300+ networks managing over 1500 backend servers.

 # 🔧 Setup and support

-Download the latest release from the panel on the right. **BungeeCord 1.19 and ProtocolLib 5.0.0 or newer are required.** Alternatively, use version 3.6-LEGACY, which allows for use of older ProtocolLib releases.
+Download the latest release from the panel on the right. **BungeeCord 1.19 and ProtocolLib 5.0.0 or newer are required (if running [Paper servers](https://papermc.io/), ProtocolLib installation is not needed).** Alternatively, use version 3.6-LEGACY, which allows for use of older ProtocolLib releases.
 If you're still using version 3.5 or older, **immediately upgrade** to at least 3.6.

 | SafeNET | BungeeCord | ProtocolLib | Game |